paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

   occasionally needs help from its parent for things it cannot do

-Anyway, regardless of my opinions about the current naming, use of shared language is important to express thoughts, so Stateless and Stateful it is.
+Anyway, regardless of my opinions about the current naming, use of shared language is important to convey information coherently, so Stateless and Stateful it is.

 ## Update to Stateless Component